 Before I go any further, I want to make this point clear.
 Most of the “Best Tinder pick up lines” guides I see online seem to forget this fact.

 You aren’t playing some game and you’re not trying to conjure up a date with a magic spell.
-Literally all you’re doing is creating a good first message on Tinder that’s worth responding to.
+Literally all you’re doing is breaking the ice on Tinder and getting her to respond.

 So put yourself in her shoes for a moment.
 She might have 50 new matches today.
 30 of them haven’t said a thing, 15 said “Hey” or “Hi” and you’re one of the remaining five.
 See how low that bar is?

 She’s just another person looking to have a conversation, it’s not as scary as those articles make it out to be!

 Good Tinder opening lines are meant to be casual and easy.
 If she’s being inundated with messages, she isn’t going to take 10 minutes to respond to you.

 Simple comments and questions make for the best first message on Tinder.
 Most of the time, I like to include an easy question in my opener for this exact reason.
 Asking her opinion on something from her profile often works best.

 This way it’s a topic you know she’s familiar with and she can answer with minimal effort.
 Much better than “Where do you see yourself in 10 years?” or some cliche questions that aren’t even good Tinder pickup lines.